 Tile groups, starting point with raster order (not presumptive status), flag after each tile to indicate whether there are more.
-Discussion in the plenary resulted in the following agreement:
+Discussion in the plenary resulted in the following Decision:

 CABAC stop bit at the end of each tile.

-No flag for last CTU in tile.
+No flag to indicate the last CTU in tile.

 Number of tiles minus 1 in header, entry point signalled for each tile